cyclr/docs/pages/v2/10-accounts-and-connectors/02-authorize-account-api.md

 <section class="card">
 You can use the Cyclr API to make calls within specific user accounts.

-For each call, replace `{YourCyclrDomain}` with your Cyclr api domain.
+For each call, replace `{CyclrAPIDomain}` with your Cyclr api domain.
 You also need to include the following values in the header parameters:

 | **Parameter**   | **Description**                                                      |
 |-----------------|----------------------------------------------------------------------|